 *office hours are not generally held during College recesses

 Students seeking information over the summer should contact the office at firstname.lastname@example.org.

-When considering the concentration, you should be sure to examine the requirements chart, as well as the Courses section of our website, which contains more details on the specific courses needed for the concentration and secondary field.
-You can also find FAQs about the concentration and FAQs about the Secondary Field.
+When considering the concentration, you should be sure to examine the requirements chart, as well as the courses section of our website, which contains more details on the specific courses needed for the concentration and secondary field.

 The Psychology Concentration Advisors are available to sophomores, juniors, and seniors in each house to answer questions about courses, requirements, Sophomore Tutorial, and how to declare a concentration.